Bills Rookie Nathan Peterman Trying To Ignore Tom Brady Comparisons

 While Tyrod Taylor is expected to be the Bills starting quarterback for the 2017 season, Peterman could challenge Cardale Jones and veteran T.J.
 Yates for the backup position.

-No matter where he ends up on the Bills’ depth chart, Peterman will begin his NFL career along way from Brady.
+No matter where he ends up on the Bills’ depth chart, Peterman will begin his NFL career a long way from Brady.

 Thumbnail photo via Trevor Ruszkowski/USA TODAY Sports Images